kencx/ansible-collection/README.md

 - `security` provides basic hardening such as configuring `sudo`, SSH hardening, installing ufw and fail2ban
 - `terraform` installs Terraform CLI
+- `python3` installs and updates Python3 and pip3

 ## Playbooks
 Bootstraps a brand new development workstation.
 Tested on Ubuntu 21.04.